-All right, I’ll admit it, I’m a real cynic.
-I always think there’s a hidden agenda and I always think there may be a scam hiding in every offer made by a retail business.
+All right, I’ll admit it; I’m a real cynic.
+I always think there’s a hidden agenda.
+Furthermore, I still think there may be a scam hiding in every offer made by a retail business.
 So, when I purchase an electronic gadget and get offered the extended warranty, my suspicion is automatically aroused.

-Are extended warranties an obvious money grabbing scam or are they actually worth it?
+Are extended warranties manifest money grabbing scam or are they worth it?

 According to consumerreports.org, you should skip the service plan on purchases like electronics and appliances.
-Among the reasons they give for their position, they mention that products rarely break within the warranty period and the fact that some repairs may already be covered by the manufacturer’s basic warranty on the product.
+They also mention that products rarely break within the warranty period.
+Also, they the fact that some repairs may already be covered by the manufacturer’s basic warranty on the product.

 If these plans are such a scam, why are major retailers, with precious reputations to protect, offering them on such a regular basis?
 I did some additional research and found these scenarios where having bought the extended warranty will save you time, effort, and money.